SoyGema/MARL-Melting-pot/README.md

-dimensions (persuation and negotiation, reciprocity and reputational concern, alliances and incentive alignment, imitation and teaching, leadership and responsibilty, commitment and promises, trust and monitoring, sharing and division of labor, social norms and instituions, and other social-cognitive capacities)
+dimensions (persuation and negotiation, reciprocity and reputational concern, alliances and incentive alignment, imitation and teaching, leadership and responsibilty, commitment and promises, trust and monitoring, sharing and division of labor, social norms and institutions, and other social-cognitive capacities)
 Melting Pot 2.0 allows researchers to evaluate algorithms that train populations of agents to behave socially.
 How will the resulting agents resolve social dilemmas?
 Can they deal with freeriders?
 Will they learn policies that have an equitable distribution of returns?
 Will the winner